fearfulsmtry/litany-of-horror/_posts/2025-08-18-the-unnamed-part-vii.md

 Kin’s gaze flicked briefly to Gabi at the demon’s words.
 A sharp image of Len’s face flashed in his mind, followed by the sting of guilt he thought he’d buried years ago.
 For a heartbeat, he feared Gabi might falter - and knew that if he did, Len would be the one to pay.

 One final blow — the marker split, revealing the carved name.
-Levi Sagayo.
+LEVI.

 The whisper broke into a sound like stone grinding on stone, then faded.
 The air warmed, as if a breath had passed through.